insunaa/CPPrime-0.1/README.md

 If you choose meson, be sure to change the configuration with `meson configure` as the default buildtype is debug and there are no compiler arguments for architecture optimization set.

-A huge thanks goes to the guys at BenchMate without whom this wouldn't have been possible!
+A huge thanks goes to the guys at BenchMate and monabuntur without whom this wouldn't have been possible!